-The programs of the College of Education and its School of Information Science and Learning Technologies provide preservice preparation and specialization in teaching; continuing professional education for practicing teachers, administrators, and special service personnel; and advanced study at the graduate level.
+The programs of the College of Education and its School of Information Science and Learning Technologies provide pre-service preparation and advanced specialization in teaching, administration, and special service personnel.
+Advanced study at the graduate level is also available in the fields of library science, educational technology, higher education, policy studies and mental health counseling.